 What’s that Triumph sang about – the “magic power” of the music?
-Well, you may have heard of Triumph – or not – but the sentiment holds true regardless.
-And Orlando's an ideal city when it comes to magic!
+Whether you've heard of Triumph of not, the sentiment holds true; and Orlando's certainly an ideal city when it comes to magic!
 Most people aren’t steadfast in their musical tastes.
 Jazz, blues, hip hop, soul, rock, country….
 It just depends on the mood, really.
 So, what’s yours?
 Looking for a Disney-based haven where you can feed your tummy, sate your liver and enjoy live tunes with the kids?
 Check out Raglan Road, where two stages offer up two different live-music vibes and Irish dancers stomp nightly.
-Feel like unearthing something special that even the locals aren’t all hip to just yet?
+Feel like unearthing something special that many locals aren’t hip to just yet?
 Head over to Maitland for cool jazz, smooth wines and tasty tapas at Jazz Tastings, an unexpected oasis in an unassuming shopping plaza.
 Touring acts of all stripes hit Downtown Disney’s House of Blues, a beautiful venue with great sound and multiple bars – but then they also visit The Social and the Plaza Live, two amazing venues held dear in the hearts of local music lovers.
-From the smoky “underground” jazz vault of downtown’s Tanqueray’s to the convivial everyday-fun vibe of Casey’s on Central, there are enough live music haunts in town to please everyone, whether your love of music was born of the Victrola or the MP3.
+From the smoky “underground” jazz vault of downtown’s Tanqueray’s to the convivial everyday-fun vibe of Casey’s on Central, there are enough live music haunts in town to please everyone, whether your love of music was born of the Victrola, the Discman or the MP3.

 Orlando Farmer's Market